bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 This will cause the process being stopped with the SIGKILL signal, without properly releasing the resources, potentially leaving the system in an inconsistent state.

-To demonstrate this, we write a program that waits for a termination signal and triggers a shutdown hook before exiting:
+To demonstrate this, we use the snippet below, which waits for a termination signal and triggers a shutdown hook before exiting:

 ```java
 public static void main(String[] args) {